jrletner/FE_Lectures/JS_Mini_Project/class_code/class_02/README.md

 # Campus Club Manager — Class 2 (Completed)

-Morning Standup, 9:12 AM.
+## Conversation

-- Garrett: Status?
+- Garrett: What’s the plan for today?
-- Codi: Done: the first page is up and neat.
-Today: I’ll add a couple of pretend clubs and show them on the page.
-Bootcamp taught me to keep numbers honest and keep the page in sync with the info we have, so I’ll do that in a simple way.
+- Codi: Morning standup — Done: a clean page with our title and wiring.
+Today: add two pretend clubs in JavaScript, do a little math, and show them on the page.
 Blockers: none.
-- Garrett: Sounds good—let’s make it feel alive.
+Bootcamp lesson I’ll use: keep the info in one place and let the page read from it.
+- Garrett: Great, let’s see the list come to life.

 ## Codi’s requirements (from our chat)

 - Add a `clubs` array with two example clubs shaped like `{ name, current, capacity }`.
-- Write helpers: `seatsLeft(club)` and `percentFull(club)` (rounded, safe for 0 capacity).
+- Write helpers: `seatsLeft(club)` and `percentFull(club)` (rounded; safe for capacity 0).
 - Implement `renderClubs()` that clears the container and renders one card per club.
-- Ensure the container exists in HTML and there are no console errors.
+- Keep styles simple and ensure there are no console errors.

 ## Codi’s user stories

-- As a visitor, I can see two example clubs rendered as cards with current/capacity.
+- As a visitor, I see two example clubs with numbers I can understand.
-- As a visitor, I see seats left and a rounded percent full on each card.
+- As a visitor, I see seats left and a rounded percent full for each club.
-- As a developer, re-rendering clears the container so cards never duplicate.
+- As a developer, the page renders from the `clubs` array so it’s easy to change.
-- As a developer, edge cases like capacity 0 render safely (percent = 0%).
+- As a developer, re-rendering clears old content so nothing duplicates.

 ## What good looks like

-- Two sample clubs render as cards with current/capacity, seats left, and percent full.
+- Two clubs render as cards with current/capacity, seats left, and percent full.
-- Re-rendering does not duplicate cards (container is cleared first).
 - Percent is a whole number; capacity 0 yields 0% without errors.
 - No console errors during initial render.

-## Morning debrief (bootcamp tie‑in)
+## Afternoon debrief (bootcamp tie‑in)

-- Codi: Super happy with this—we kept it simple like bootcamp: keep the info tidy and show it clearly, no drama.
-Seeing the page update right from our list feels great.
+- Codi: We kept the info tidy and let the page read from it—exactly how bootcamp taught us to avoid chaos.
-- Garrett: My problem was “show me a couple of pretend clubs.”
-Now I see real cards with current/capacity, seats left, and percent full, rendered cleanly from that data.
-Exactly what I was hoping for.
+- Garrett: This solves it—now the app looks alive with real numbers on screen.